-If you would like a personal walking stick made for the trek, please let us know before you arrive in Port Moresby so that we can arrange to have it made and ready for your trek.
+If you would like a personal walking stick made for the trek, please let us know before you arrive in Port Moresby so that we can arrange to make it ready for your trek.
 You will pay the porter directly for the work.
 These walking sticks can be brought back to Australia as a memento of your adventure.

-You will receive the highest commitment and service from your guides, and they are highly experienced, so an adequate level of tipping is actually a reasonable gesture of thanks for going above and beyond for you.
+You will receive the highest commitment and service from your guides, and they are highly experienced.
+Hence, an adequate level of tipping is a reasonable gesture of thanks for going above and beyond for you.
 Our guides are some of the most experienced on the Kokoda Track, and in our experience, you will only get what you pay for.

 Do I need to obtain a visa for entry into Papua New Guinea?

 Yes, but Australia is an eligible country for the 'visa on arrival program'.
-We recommend that you obtain your visitor's visa on arrival, and there is no cost.
+We recommend obtaining your visitor's visa on arrival, and there is no cost.
 The process is showing your visa and return ticket back to Australia to customs.
-The tourist visa is for 30 days would apply to most people undertaking the Kokoda Track.
+The tourist visa is for 30 days and would apply to most people undertaking the Kokoda Track.

 What currency should I take with me?

 The official currency of Papua New Guinea is the kina.
-We would suggest that you take a minimum of 450 kina which should cover tipping and purchases on the track at the local villages.
+We suggest you take a minimum of 450 kina, which should cover tipping and purchases on the track at the local villages.
 Money can be exchanged at the Bureaux de Change, which can be found at the international airport.
-Make sure that they change your money at the rate which is written in front of the bureau.
+Ensure they change your money at the rate written in front of the bureau.
 Only hotels, restaurants and tourist shops of higher category accept international credit cards.

 Why is your price slightly higher than some other operators?

-Our different is mostly in higher logistical costs because we fly directly into Kokoda Village by private charter to start your trek where many other operators take the cheaper option of flying to Popondetta and getting the long truck or bus ride to Kokoda.
+Our different is mostly in higher logistical costs because we fly directly into Kokoda Village by private charter to start your trek, whereas many other operators take the cheaper option of flying to Popondetta and getting the long truck or bus ride to Kokoda.
 Also, we provide five-star accommodation in Port Moresby at the Stanley Hotel and provide ongoing pre-training events and advice.

-Aside from some higher logistical costs, from the time you book with us, we will provide you with one on one personalised service and provide advice and assist with your travel arrangements, your fitness training and equipment requirements.
+Aside from some higher logistical costs, from the time you book with us, we will provide you with one-on-one personalised service and provide advice and assistance with your travel arrangements, fitness training and equipment requirements.
 We understand what is required to trek the Kokoda Track successfully and have an enjoyable adventure, so we will eliminate as many risks as possible so that you are rewarded with an amazing trekking experience that you committed to and paid for.